Making Modern Meals

 Book Synopsis Making Modern Meals by : Amy B. Trubek

 Download or read book Making Modern Meals written by Amy B. Trubek and published by Univ of California Press.
-This book was released on 2017-10-24 with total page 318 pages.
+This book was released on 2017-10-24 with total page 319 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Home cooking is crucial to our lives but it is not necessary to our survival.
-Over the past century, it has become an everyday choice even though it is no longer an everyday chore.
-By looking closely at the stories and practices of American home cooks—witnessing them in the kitchen and at the table—Amy B. Trubek reveals our episodic but also engaged relationship to making meals.
-Making Modern Meals explores the state of American cooking across all its varied practices, whether cooking is considered a chore, a craft, or a creative process.
-Trubek challenges current assumptions about who cooks, who doesn’t cook, and what this means for culture, cuisine, and health.
-Contending that cooking has changed in the past century, she locates, identifies, and discusses the myriad ways Americans cook in the modern age.
-In doing so, she argues that changes in making our meals—from shopping to cooking to dining—have created new cooks, new cooking categories, and new culinary challenges.
+Book excerpt: Home cooking is crucial to our lives, but today we no longer identify it as an obligatory everyday chore.
+By looking closely at the stories and practices of contemporary American home cooks—witnessing them in the kitchen and at the table—Amy B. Trubek reveals our episodic but also engaged relationship to making meals.
+Making Modern Meals explores the state of American cooking over the past century and across all its varied practices, whether cooking is considered a chore, a craft, or a creative process.
+Trubek challenges current assumptions about who cooks, who doesn’t, and what this means for culture, cuisine, and health.
+She locates, identifies, and discusses the myriad ways Americans cook in the modern age, and in doing so, argues that changes in making our meals—from shopping to cooking to dining—have created new cooks, new cooking categories, and new culinary challenges.

 Making Modern Meals Related Books